In C language, the decimal numbers have two lengths,

 We should first understand the scientific notation before understanding the floating-point number.

 fltmeans float point number

-signused to said the number is positive or negative
+signused to say the number is positive or negative

-baseis the base number, its value is greater or than 2, 2 means it’s binary, 10 means it’s decimal and 16 means it’s hexadecimal.
-Usually we use the decimal number in mathematics. eg: 2000 = 2.0 * 103
+baseis the base number, and its value is greater, or than 2, 2 means it’s binary, 10 means it’s decimal, and 16 means it’s hexadecimal.
+Usually, we use the decimal number in mathematics. eg: 2000 = 2.0 * 103

-mantissahas to be in the range from 1 to base, this means there is only one digit before the decimal point.
+mantissahas to be in the range from 1 to base, which means there is only one digit before the decimal point.

 exponentis a decimal integer, can be negative or positive.

-Let’s make an example to show how to transform a decimal number 19.625 to floating point format.
+Let’s take an example of how to transform a decimal number 19.625 to floating-point format.

 When the base is 10, we can easily get the result 1.9625 * 101.